psevestre/openid-fapi/Financial_API_WD_001.md

 The OpenID Foundation (OIDF) promotes, protects and nurtures the OpenID community and technologies.
 As a non-profit international standardizing body, it is comprised by over 160 participating entities (workgroup participants).
 The work of preparing implementer drafts and final international standards is carried out through OIDF workgroups in accordance with the OpenID Process.
 Participants interested in a subject for which a workgroup has been established has the right to be represented in that workgroup.
 International organizations, governmental and non-governmental, in liaison with OIDF, also take part in the work.
 OIDF collaborates closely with other standardizing bodies in the related fields.

-Financial-grade API consists of the following parts:
+Financial-grade API Security Profile 1.0 consists of the following parts:

-* Part 1: Baseline Security Profile
+* Financial-grade API Security Profile 1.0 - Part 1: Baseline
-* Part 2: Advanced Security Profile
+* Financial-grade API Security Profile 1.0 - Part 2: Advanced
-* Financial-grade API: Client Initiated Backchannel Authentication Profile
-* Financial-grade API: JWT Secured Authorization Response Mode for OAuth 2.0 (JARM)
-* Financial-grade API: Implementation and Deployment Advice

 Future parts may follow.